 Inspired by a 1934 visit to the Boys and Girls House, Osborne and his wife Mabel were “deeply impressed by the work and reputation of Lillian H. Smith,” the Children’s Librarian responsible for “the first library exclusively devoted to children in the British Empire” (A Century of Service: Toronto Public Library 1883-1983, pages 59 and 30).

 Nowadays, The Osborne Collection is used and appreciated by writers, illustrators, book historians, social historians, archivists, bloggers, teachers, librarians, graduate students, secondary school students, and younger children.
 In addition, tourists from as far away as Scotland and Japan have visited the Collection.

 J. K. Rowling’s flowing scrawl appears in the archive’s visitor book above a lively sketch of a tall witch hat.
 The signature of the Empress Michiko is also in the book: three elegant characters written vertically in the exact centre of the page.

-Celebrity sightings are exciting, but the wonderful thing about the Osborne Collection is that you don’t need to be the creator of Harry Potter’s empire or an actual empress to enjoy it.
-“Mr. Osborne could have easily given his collection to a university, but he chose to make it accessible the public,” said Dr. Leslie McGrath, the erudite and welcoming librarian who serves as the Head of the Osborne Collection.
+However, you do not have to be the creator of Harry Potter’s empire or an actual empress to enjoy the Osborne Collection.
+“Mr. Osborne could have easily given his collection to a university, but he chose to make it accessible the public,” said Dr. Leslie McGrath, who serves as the Head of the Osborne Collection.